0x113/pocketbase-go/README.md

 - User and superuser authentication
 - Create new records in collections
 - Update existing records in collections
+- File uploads with records (single and multiple files)
 - Fetch records from collections (with automatic pagination)
 - Query single records by ID
 - User impersonation for superusers